 Meaningful travelers ditch the yoga pants, flashy jewelry, low hanging shorts, and tank tops for a more conservative fashion approach (where this is deemed necessary or respectful to the locals).
 They dress comfortably, and try to draw as little attention to themselves as possible.

-8. They’re staying at that locally owned guest house.
+8. Staying at that locally owned guest house.

 “Scoff!” says the meaningful traveler to that international hotel conglomerate.
 In lieu of putting more money in big wigs’ pockets, meaningful travelers stay at Airbnb’s, small hostels, local guest houses, or other accommodations that more quickly (and more directly) benefit the local economy.